Skyscanner/backpack/UNRELEASED.md

 > Place your changes below this line.

+**Added:**

+- bpk-component-overlay:
+  - New `BpkOverlay` component, used for adding tints to backgrounds.
+See https://backpack.github.io/components/overlay?platform=web for more.

 ## How to write a good changelog entry

 1. Add 'Breaking', 'Added' or 'Fixed' in bold depending on if the change will be major, minor or patch according to [semver](semver.org).